magento/devdocs/guides/v2.0/install-gde/system-requirements_repo-tls1-2.md

 If you're already running version 7.34 or later, no action is necessary.

 If the version is earlier than 7.34, upgrade your server to CentOS 6.8 or later.
+CentOS 6.8 has a `libcurl` version that defaults to TLS 1.2.
+CentOS 7 has a newer version of `libcurl` that also defaults to TLS 1.2.

 #### Mac OS {#solution-macos}
 Recent updates to the [OS X liip package](http://php-osx.liip.ch){:target="_blank"} should resolve the issue.